lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 (I have linked microwave specific results), follow whatever points you can find against any argument.
-This is important, not because I am convincing you to go against the original argument, but because in cases with a deluge of superficial evidences, you will most like fail to notice the *'taken out-of-context'* information, which you can learn when you hear the counter arguments.
+This is important, not because I am convincing you to go against the original argument, but because in cases with a deluge of superficial evidence, you will most like fail to notice the *'taken out-of-context'* information, which you can learn when you hear the counter arguments.
 Hell, I don't even want to link so many articles debunking this.
 It would be sad.
 And ironic.
 You might say well, how do you know which